-No noise modelled data is available for the scheme extents (Scotland's Noise Scotland's Environment).
-Baseline noise levels are likely to be primarily influenced by traffic travelling along the A82 trunk road.
+Noise modelled data available for the scheme extent lists the baseline noise levels for night time as between 60 and 65dB (Scotland's Noise Scotland's Environment).
+Baseline noise levels are likely to be primarily influenced by traffic travelling along the A9 trunk road.